linked-db/linked-ql/README.md

 > [!IMPORTANT]
 >
-> Note that this a fast-evolving project and a few things around here might change again before we hit `v1`!
+> Note that this a fast-evolving project and a few things around here might change before `v1`!
 Note too that support for MySQL isn't yet at par with that of PostgreSQL.

 ## Issues